Skip to main content

 West Adelaide, resplendent in red, white and blue, are unrelated to the current West Adelaide Football Club.
 They were previously known as West Torrens (also unrelated to the current Woodville-West Torrens Football Club).

-The Express and Telegraph newspaper (16 March 1887) reported: The annual meeting of the West Torrens Football Club was held at the Foundry Hotel, Hindley-street, on Tuesday evening.
+The South Australian Advertiser newspaper (16 March 1887) reported: The annual meeting of the West Torrens Football Club was held at the Foundry Hotel, Hindley-street, on Tuesday evening.
 Mr. A. A. Fox presided, and there was a very good attendance.
 The secretary read his annual report and balance-sheet, which showed the club to be in a fair position.
 It was decided to change the name of the club to the West Adelaide, and, with sufficient inducement, to apply for a position in the South Australian Football Association.

 ‘The Butchers’, as they were colloquially known due to some of their players being abattoir workers, only played in only one SAFA season - 1887 and they finished in last place.